Stochastic Oscillator Indicator Guide for MT4/MT5

-The MT5 stochastic oscillator Indicator is a range-bound indicator created by “George C. Lane” in the late 1950s.
+The MT5 stochastic oscillator indicator is a range-bound indicator developed by “George C. Lane” in the late 1950s.
 This two-line indicator oscillates between 0 and 100.
-In effect, thanks to its versatile nature, the stochastic oscillator MT4 Indicator stays one of the most popular technical indicators used in the Forex and crypto markets.
-In a way, he is very helpful when it comes to foreseeing tendency reversals.
-On the other way, he focuses on price strength and we can use it to determine overbought and oversold areas.
-Furthermore, the stochastic oscillator Indicator for Tradingview is based on the idea of following the speed of the price.
-So he could signal an actual movement just before it occurs.
-However, using a stochastic oscillator strategy can assist to enhance trading accuracy and identify promising entry and exit points.
+Due to its adaptability, the stochastic oscillator MT4 Indicator remains one of the most popular technical indicators used in the Forex and crypto markets.
+It is helpful in predicting trend reversals and also focuses on price strength, allowing us to identify overbought and oversold areas.
+In this guide, I will explain how to use the Stochastic indicator for MetaTrader 4 and 5.

 What is stochastic oscillator indicator ?

-The stochastic oscillator is a technical indicator that compares a certain closing price of an asset to the high-low range of its prices over a certain period of time.
-Usually, we use 14 previous periods.
-For instance, when we use a weekly chart, that means 14 weeks and, on a daily chart, this will be 14 days.
-Thus, we can control the sensitivity of the indicator to market movements and changes by modifying and adjusting the time periods.
-Actually, the Stochastic oscillator strategy commonly consists of two lines.
-The %K and the %D. The %K reflects the actual value of the oscillator for each session, while the %D reflects the three-period SMA of %K. In effect, this two-line indicator fluctuates between 0 and 100 and we can use it in any chart and for any timeframes.
+The stochastic oscillator is a technical indicator that compares a specific closing price of an asset to the high-low range of its prices over a specified period of time.
+Typically, we employ 14 previous periods.
+For example, when using a weekly chart, this translates to 14 weeks, and on a daily chart, it represents 14 days.
+Consequently, we can control the indicator’s sensitivity to market movements and changes by modifying and adjusting the time periods.
+Essentially, the stochastic oscillator strategy typically consists of two lines: the %K and the %D. The %K reflects the actual value of the oscillator for each session, while the %D represents the three-period SMA of %K. Effectively, this two-line indicator oscillates between 0 and 100 and can be applied to any chart and any timeframe.

 We calculate the stochastic oscillator as follows:

 %K = 100 * [ ( C – L14 ) / ( H14 – L14 ) ]